shahmedme/automobile-search-app/README.md

 ### Usage

 - Landing page have a search bar.
 Search car by brand name.
-Make Sure you added the before searching.
+Make Sure you added them before searching, otherwise no result will be found.
 - You can add new car, update, delete and read also.

 _Screenshot are added to the `screenshot` folder of this repo_